jvberdec/Project_TeamT_CSC322/README.md

 ## Instructions To Run On Your Computer
 1. Set environment variables on your computer:
-    - `EMAIL_ADDR` to your email address
+    - `EMAIL_ADDR` to your email address.
     - `EMAIL_PASS` to your email password.
-May have to be app password if using 2FA
+May have to use/create app password if using 2FA.
     - `REGISTRAR_PASS` to a password of your choice.
 This will be password for registrar login.

     Please note that the automated email feature is set to work with gmail.
 If you would like to use a different email provider, adjust lines 14 and 15 in `__init__.py`.
 Otherwise, there will be an error when the program tries to send an email.